rheupler/DoesGordonLikeIt/README.md

 ## API Usage

-I'm using Youtube v3 API to retrieve YouTube video information.
+I'm using a public Youtube v3 API to retrieve YouTube video information.

 ## Legal